 A medical assistant is a multi-skilled health professional specifically educated to work in ambulatory care settings and perform administrative office tasks in addition to clinical duties.
-As an integral part of the healthcare team, the medical assistant has a direct influence on the public’s health and well-being.
-As such, the Medical Assistant Program prepares students with a variety of knowledge related to health sciences, communication, and specialized skills related to assisting physicians and other healthcare professionals in a patient care setting.
+As an integral part of the healthcare team, the medical assistant directly influences the public’s health and well-being.
+The Medical Assistant Program prepares students with various knowledge related to health sciences, communication, and specialized skills related to assisting physicians and other healthcare professionals in a patient care setting.
 These skills are obtained through formal study, practical experience, and hands-on training.

-Graduates of the Medical Assistant program will be prepared to enter a fast-growing profession that is versatile and schedule-friendly.
-Medical assistants have diversified skills that allow them to work in a variety of medical office settings, such as family practice, pediatric practice, urgent care, and some surgical outpatient clinics.
+Graduates of the Medical Assistant program will be prepared to enter a versatile and schedule-friendly fast-growing profession.
+Medical assistants have diversified skills that allow them to work in various medical office settings, such as family practice, pediatric practice, urgent care, and some surgical outpatient clinics.